Concept Bottleneck Large Language Models: Related Work

 While both works aimed to construct interpretable language models utilizing the CBM structure, it's notable that TBM necessitates multiple queries to GPT-4 for each text sample, thereby limiting its applicability to only a small subset of text samples (250 samples) in the datasets.
 On the other hand, C$^3$M still depends on human-annotated concepts to augment the concept set, making it challenging to scale to large datasets that lack pre-existing concept annotations.
 Furthermore, neither work studied the autoregressive generation setting, which is a much more interesting setting given the increasing prevalence of chatbots.

-In contrast, our CB-LLM can scale to large classification datasets of over 500,000 samples and does not require using GPT-4 to label the concepts.
-CB-LLM provides interpretability without losing performance and achieves the same accuracy as the non-interpretable black-box counterpart.
+In contrast, our \algonamebase{} can scale to large classification datasets of over 500,000 samples and does not require using GPT-4 to label the concepts. \algonamebase{} provide interpretability without losing performance and achieves the same accuracy as the non-interpretable black-box counterpart.
 Furthermore, our proposed approach can handle generation tasks, while existing works are limited to simple text classification.
 More detailed comparisons are shown in Table \ref{table:comparison}.